yassinex02/StreamAnalytics_GP/README.md

 To set up the environment: "run conda env create -f conda.yaml"
 To activate it: "conda activate stream_analytics_project"

-Make sure to have `artists.csv` and `tracks.csv` in the data folder, or specify the paths to the datasets in the main function of `src/data_generator.py` for the `function serialize_song_data('[tracks dataset path](https://www.kaggle.com/datasets/yamaerenay/spotify-dataset-19212020-600k-tracks?select=tracks.csv)', '[songs dataset path](https://www.kaggle.com/datasets/amitanshjoshi/spotify-1million-tracks)')`, and `serialize_artist_data('[artists dataset path](https://www.kaggle.com/datasets/yamaerenay/spotify-dataset-19212020-600k-tracks?select=tracks.csv)')`
+Make sure to have `artists.csv` and `tracks.csv` in the data folder, or specify the paths to the datasets in the main function of `src/data_generator.py` for the `function serialize_song_data`('[tracks dataset path](https://www.kaggle.com/datasets/yamaerenay/spotify-dataset-19212020-600k-tracks?select=tracks.csv), '[songs dataset path](https://www.kaggle.com/datasets/amitanshjoshi/spotify-1million-tracks)'), and `serialize_artist_data`('[artists dataset path](https://www.kaggle.com/datasets/yamaerenay/spotify-dataset-19212020-600k-tracks?select=tracks.csv)')

 To run the simulation and populate the tables: "python3 main.py"